 Frequently Asked Questions

-Have questions about the Ph.D. in Therapeutic Science program?
+Have questions about KU's doctoral program in therapeutic science?
 Here are a few topics we hear about the most.

 Is this program right for me?